How to enter and exit full screen on a Mac: The quickest ways I use

 • Editing photos.
 If you're getting granular with photo editing, you should consider full screen mode on your Mac.
 You get far more screen real estate in full screen, allowing you to hone in on small details, and see your edits on a larger screen.

 • Multitasking on multiple screens.
 Those with multiple monitor setups also love full screen mode for Mac!
-It allows you to have a dedicated space for each app, or apps, and have multiple full-screen or half screen apps in view.
+It allows you to have a dedicated space for each app, or apps, and have multiple full-screen or half-screen apps in view.
 If you use an app like Mosaic or Swish, you can get even more control over your desktop setup and full screen apps.

-1. Hover over the green icon on the top left of your window
+1. Hover over the green icon on the top left of your window to reveal a pop-up menu.

 2. Select a layout under Fill and Arrange.